jyli7/lattice/README.md

 Get started in just 5 easy steps.

-1. Include lattice.js or lattice.min.js with the rest of the javascript you're including in your game.
+1. Add lattice.js or lattice.min.js to your directory tree and include it with the rest of the javascript you're including in your game.

 	```html
 	<script src="lattice.min.js"></script>